-This pink Spanish seafood cocktail sauce, salsa rosa, is creamy, sweet, and tangy.
-It’s also commonly used as a salad dressing for seafood salads or those with fruit in them.
+Salsa rosa, a pink cocktail sauce that is extremely popular in Spain, is creamy, sweet, and tangy.
+It’s commonly used as a salad dressing or a sauce for seafood cocktails.

 Those of you who follow my blog may have noticed that I have been a bit absent lately.
 Not only was I concentrating on changing my diet, and finishing fixing up the house, but I was also expecting a family visit from Eric’s grandpa.

 A good part of my break was spent just playing with Grandpa and Auntie Diane, but we also went on a road trip to the province of Seville for my cousin’s wedding.